 Tikal National Park is perhaps one of the most impressive Mayan ruins sites in the Americas.

 Semuc Champey is a great place to stop on your way from Antigua or Guatemala City to eastern Belize and Tikal.
 The natural monument is a tropical park known for its river caves and brilliant turquoise swimming pools.

 When to visit Guatemala

-We visited Guatemala in September, which is actually the country’s off-season or rainy season.
+September is actually the country’s off-season or rainy season.
 We lucked out, and had perfect weather during our travels to Guatemala.
 However, it poured buckets a few days later when we were back in Belize.

 What to know about visiting Guatemala with kids

 Visiting Guatemala with kids is a great experience for both parents and little ones.